alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 Manual configuration is available via [`File > Settings > Appearance & Behavior > System Settings > HTTP Proxy`](jetbrains://idea/settings?name=Appearance+%26+Behavior--System+Settings--HTTP+Proxy).
 The "Auto-detect proxy settings" option works well on Windows but may be less reliable on Linux systems.

 Plugin installations, version control operations, and built-in HTTP clients all inherit the configured proxy settings.
-However, some plugins that bundle their own HTTP libraries may require additional configuration or may otherwise override.
+However, some plugins that bundle their own HTTP libraries may require additional configuration or may otherwise override these settings.
 Continue.dev in IntelliJ at time of writing, I am looking at you... (it's open source so if I want it fixed, I can look to a mirror)

 ## Debugging